 The Bursar's Office will send three monthly invoices to a student for the balance owed.
-The Bursar's

-Office will work with the student to arrange a monthly payment plan to resolve an outstanding account balance.
-It is the student's responsibility to keep the Bursar's Office informed of any change in address, telephone number, etc.
+The Bursar's Office will work with the students to arrange a monthly payment plan to resolve an account balance.
+It is important for anyone owing a balance to keep the Bursar's Office informed of any change in address, telephone number, etc.

-If there is no response from the former student, the university may find it necessary to send the unpaid fees to an outside collection agency for collection.
-If an account is assigned to a collection agency, the student loses the opportunity to work with the university directly.
-The student will be responsible for paying any reasonable collection fees and/or legal fees associated with the collection of the amount owed to Bryant University.
-The account will also be reported to a national credit bureau as a past due debt.
+If there is no response from the former student, the university may find it necessary to send the unpaid fees to a collection agency for collection.
+If an account is assigned to an outside collection agency, the student loses the opportunity to deal with the university directly.
+The student will be responsible to pay any reasonable collection fees and/or legal fees associated with said collection of the amount owed to Bryant University.
+Also, once assigned to an outside collection agency, the account will be reported to a national credit bureau as a past due debt.

-Once an account has been assigned to a collection agency, the former student must communicate directly with that agency.
+Once an account has been assigned to a collection agency, the former student must deal directly with that agency.